 Using a humidifier to combat chest congestion doesn’t work for everyone, but it’s worth a try.
-If it works for you, just make sure to use it safely, says Alan Mensch, MD, a pulmonologist and senior vice president of medical affairs at Northwell Health’s Plainview and Syosset Hospitals in New York.
+If it works for you, just make sure to use it safely, Alan Mensch, MD, a pulmonologist and senior vice president of medical affairs at Northwell Health’s Plainview and Syosset Hospitals in New York, tells Health.
 Humidifiers can breed mold and fungi, which can cause infections of their own.
 Clean your humidifier according to the manufacturer’s instructions.
-“They’re probably safe as long as they’re kept clean,” says Dr. Mensch.
+“They’re probably safe as long as they’re kept clean,” Dr. Mensch says.

-“That warm steam helps the airways open up a little bit and helps you start getting stuff up,” says Alice Hoyt, MD, assistant professor of medicine at Vanderbilt University Medical Center.
+“That warm steam helps the airways open up a little bit and helps you start getting stuff up,” Alice Hoyt, MD, assistant professor of medicine at Vanderbilt University Medical Center, tells Health.

 Another plus: It gets you to take a break from your frenzied daytime activities.
-“So many people are very, very busy and stressed and aren’t able to take time to rest,” says Dr. Hoyt.
+“So many people are very, very busy and stressed and aren’t able to take time to rest,” Dr. Hoyt says.
 A relaxing shower or a few calm minutes breathing deeply can help–as long as you don’t let the water get too hot.

-Be wary if you have asthma, as inhaling steam may constrict your airways, cautions Norman Edelman, MD, chief scientific officer for the American Lung Association.
+One note to be wary of: If you have asthma, as inhaling steam may constrict your airways, cautions Norman Edelman, MD, chief scientific officer for the American Lung Association.

 Staying hydrated with enough water can help loosen mucus.
 A warm drink like decaf tea might be even more soothing.
 There’s even some scientific evidence behind the classic recommendation to sip chicken soup to ease chest congestion.